 This performance resulted in increased compensation paid to Mr. Stephenson over the past three years.
 The Committee in late 1992 approved a four percent increase in Mr. Stephenson's base salary for the year 1993.
-This increase resulted in a base salary level that was approximately at the 55th percentile.
 Mr. Stephenson's 1994 base salary will be reviewed by the Committee in February 1994 and any salary adjustment will be effective April 1, 1994.
 Mr. Stephenson's 1993 salary and incentive plan compensation increased 4.0% over his 1992 compensation in recognition of Bancorp's 13.2% earnings improvement in 1992 under his leadership.
 Of the 1993 compensation, 57.4% was represented by incentive plan compensation, compared to 58.1% in 1992, and 55.4% in 1991.
 Base salary represented only 42.6% of 1993 salary and incentive plan compensation.
-A significant portion of the increased compensation was represented by incentive
+A significant portion of the increased compensation was represented by incentive payments under Bancorp's plans.

 Mr. Stephenson's award under the One-Year Incentive Plan for 1993 was based on both corporate financial and individual performance.
 Two financial performance factors were used, weighted equally: growth in earnings per share and return on average equity.
-These measures are explained in more detail under the section entitled "One-Year Incentive Plan for 1993".
-Other factors were individual performance in assigned responsibilities, leadership and management skills, strategic decision making, and the economic and other challenges that were present during the course of the year.
-The greatest emphasis was placed on individual performance.
-The performance factors, as described in the section entitled "One Year Incentive Plan for 1993" on page 13, were achieved.
+These measures are explained in more detail under the section entitled "One-Year Incentive Plan".
+Other factors include individual performance in assigned responsibilities, leadership and management skills, strategic decision making, and the economic and other challenges that were present during the course of the year.
+The performance factors, as described in the section entitled "One Year Incentive Plan for 1993" on page , were achieved.
 The cash award for the one-year incentive period ended December 31, 1993 for Mr. Stephenson was equal to about 58% of his annual base salary.

 Mr. Stephenson's award under the Sustained Profit Growth Plan for the years 1991 to 1993 is based on two measures of corporate performance weighted equally: earnings per share growth and net income per employee.

-These measures and the actual performance goals are described in detail in footnote [1] to the table entitled "Long-Term Incentive Plans-Awards in Last Fiscal Year" on pages 9 and 10.
-The performance factors, as described in the section entitled "Sustained Profit Growth Plan" on page 14, were achieved.
-Competitive data allowing comparisons of 1993 payments to the 13 comparator banks is not yet available.
+These measures and the actual performance goals are described in detail in the footnote to the table entitled "Long-Term Incentive Plans-Awards in Last Fiscal Year".
+The performance factors, as described in the section entitled "Sustained Profit Growth Plan" on page , were achieved.